RugnirViking/VikingBot/README.md

 # VikingBot, a Generals.io bot.
 The goal is to make a bot for generals.io in js.

-Soon I will re-write this repro
+Soon I will re-write this repo

 From the website: